-- If you believe your rights are being violated, record/document anything you can.
-For instance, try to record the incident on your phone or write down relevant information, such as badge and patrol car numbers, as soon after the incident as possible. - When speaking to an officer, you may request and record their badge number.
+- If you believe your rights are being violated, record/document anything you can. - When speaking to an officer, you may request and record their badge number.
 Record which force they are from (RCMP, provincial, or city) Try to get contact information for witnesses. - If you are injured, seek medical attention.
 Once you have, take careful photos of any injuries as soon as possible.
 Keep all official paperwork and receipts for medical treatment. - File a complaint!
-Many provinces and the RCMP have independent agencies to investigate complaints regarding police policies, services, or the conduct of police officers.
-In most provinces and with the RCMP, a person does NOT need to be the victim of the misconduct to submit a complaint.
-They also do NOT need to be a Canadian citizen. - If your complaint is against the RCMP, you should contact the Commission for Public Complaints Against the RCMP.
-If it is against provincial or municipal police, make a complaint with your local complaints body. - ◆ You should speak to a lawyer for additional help.
-You may have a legal case for your suspected rights violation.
+In most provinces and with the RCMP, a person does NOT need to be the victim of the misconduct to submit a complaint. - They also do NOT need to be a Canadian citizen. - If your complaint is against the RCMP, you should contact the Commission for Public Complaints Against the RCMP.
+If it is against provincial or municipal police, make a complaint with your local complaints body. - You should speak to a lawyer for additional help.